tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

 - the work profile passcode is managed
 - the end user has allowed you to reset it.

-For Dedicated devices (COSU), device passcode reset is supported.
+For Dedicated devices (COSU) adn Fully Managed, device passcode reset is supported.

 ## Next steps